Disney World is a magical place for everyone, but taking your little ones can be quite an adventure – and a challenge.

 If you don’t want to deal with long commutes or crowds, especially with kids, budget for a few Minnie Van rides.

-This private transportation is available via the Lyft app.
 It’s a bit more expensive than other Lyft options, but these cars are allowed closer to park entrances than regular ride shares.

 Plus there’s the added Disney magic sprinkled in, like watching Disney cartoons during your ride.
-What toddler wouldn’t be entranced by that??
+What toddler wouldn’t be entranced by that?

 Consider doing Bibbidi Bobbidi Boutique